pytorch/pytorch.github.io/_posts/2021-12-22-introducing-torchvision-new-multi-weight-support-api.md

 |ResNeXt101 32x8d	|79.312	|82.834	|
 |Wide ResNet50 2	|78.468	|81.602	|
 |Wide ResNet101 2	|78.848	|82.51	|

-* At the time of writing, the RegNet refresh work is in progress, see [PR 5107](https://github.com/pytorch/vision/pull/5107).

 Please spare a few minutes to provide your feedback on the new API, as this is crucial for graduating it from prototype and including it in the next release.
 You can do this on the dedicated [Github Issue](https://github.com/pytorch/vision/issues/5088).
 We are looking forward to reading your comments!